prezi/changelog/README.md

 ## Configuration

-You can set an environment variable `EXTRA_SETTINGS_PATH` to point to a python file.
+You can set an environment variable `CHANGELOG_SETTINGS_PATH` to point to a python file.
 That file can set the values detailed below.
 The application prints the final configuration at startup to make debugging this easier (not that there's anything to debug, but configuration always needs debugging).